Employers’ guide to superannuation changes effective 1 July 2023

 1. Adjust your payroll system

 If you fail to pay the correct rate of the superannuation guarantee into your employees’ super accounts, then you may be liable to pay the superannuation guarantee charge (SGC).
-The SGC is an ATO penalty for late or inaccurate superannuation payments which includes all superannuation guarantee amounts owing to employees, plus interest and an administration fee.
+The SGC is an Australian Tax Office (ATO) penalty for late or inaccurate superannuation payments which includes all superannuation guarantee amounts owing to employees, plus interest and an administration fee.

 It’s wise to review your employees’ contracts of employment to determine whether you are required to make the additional increase payment, or whether their contract of employment adequately offsets this.

-For example, if a contract of employment states that an employee is paid on a total remuneration basis which includes statutory superannuation under any legislation at any point in time.
+For example, a contract of employment may state that an employee is paid on a total remuneration basis which includes statutory superannuation under any legislation at any point in time.
 In this case, then it may be possible for an employer to reduce an employee’s base rate of pay to effectively offset the increase in superannuation such that an employee’s total remuneration remains unchanged.

 Naturally, an employer must carefully ensure that the wording of the employment contract enables such an approach to be taken, and an employee’s resulting reduced base rate of pay continues to result in the employee being paid in excess of minimum entitlements.

-Even if an employer is able to take this approach, it remains open for an employer to pass on the superannuation increase while maintaining an employee’s base rate of pay.
+Even if an employer can take this approach, it remains open for an employer to pass on the superannuation increase while maintaining an employee’s base rate of pay.

 If the business’s template contracts of employment are not drafted on this basis, in light of future increases in superannuation up to 12 per cent, consideration should be given as to whether the business wishes to update its employment terms for current and/or future employees.

-However, if an employee is paid a minimum award salary or the contract of employment is not drafted on a total remuneration basis, the business will be obligated to increase its minimum superannuation contribution to 10 per cent.
+However, if an employee is paid a minimum award salary or the contract of employment isn’t drafted on a total remuneration basis, the business will be obligated to increase its minimum superannuation contribution to 11 per cent.